iftikhar8/thesis/chapters/empirical/docs/empirical.md

 Labridae, Serranidae trended downwards
 Pomcentirdae trended upwards
 Found that preflexion was more localised while post-flexion was more spread out.
-In general (when signifiance was found), shift was from surface to deep water
+In general (when significance was found), shift was from surface to deep water

+[Paris and Cowan 2004] Found a Pomacentridae (Stegastes partitus) to migrate deeper with ontogeny (downward over 60 m).

+Environmental variables:
+Light, salinity, tide, temperature, flow and turbulence have all been shown to influence vertical distribution patterns and the influence of some variables changes ontogenetically (e.g., Davis, 2001).
+Further, some of these factors (e.g., light and temperature) can interact, leading to reversal of behaviour that would be initiated by one factor alone.

+Davis, M. W. (2001).
+Behavioural responses of walleye pollock, Theragra chalco- gramma, larvae to experimental gradients of seawater flow: Implications for verti- cal distribution.
+Environmental Biology of Fishes 61, 253–260.

 ### Length